Is it time for a new PR agency?

 If I had a £1 for every time this has come up when we’ve spoken to businesses who have been burnt in the past with PR, I would, without a doubt, be a millionaire.

-As Client Services Director, I spend a lot of my time reminding our Account Directors of our mantra: ‘certainty of PR delivery’ and the importance of managing, meeting and working to exceed our clients’ expectations.
+As Deputy Managing Director of a busy Tech PR Agency, I spend a lot of my time reminding our Account Directors of our mantra: ‘certainty of PR delivery’ and the importance of managing, meeting and working to exceed our clients’ expectations.
 I believe this is why our clients trust and respect us – while we are ambitious and creative for our clients, we are always open, honest and realistic about what we can achieve.
 That way, no one is left feeling frustrated and disappointed.

 It feels like your business isn’t important to them